shomec/temporal-demo/README.md

 ## Testing the SAGA Pattern

-We have built specific endpoints and flags to demonstrate Temporal's robust handling of typical microservice failures.
+Specific endpoints and flags have been built to demonstrate Temporal's robust handling of typical microservice failures.

 ### 1. The Happy Path (Standard Execution)